Jürgen Hehlert: Speedway career

 Hehlert was a two times champion of East Germany, winning the East German Championship in 1962 (which was the first post-World War II) German championship) and again in 1966.

-He only rode one season in the United Kingdom, riding for Hull Vikings, during the 1974 British League Division Two season.
+Hehlert only rode one season in the United Kingdom, riding for Hull Vikings, during the 1974 British League Division Two season.
 He was released by Hull to be replaced by German rider Josef Angermüller.

-He was credited with being partly responsible for the renovation of the track at the Günter Harder Stadion and in 1970 and reached the Continental final of the 1970 Speedway World Team Cup with the East Germany national speedway team after winning both the quarter final and semi final.
+Hehlert was credited with being partly responsible for the renovation of the track at the Günter Harder Stadion and in 1970 and reached the Continental final of the 1970 Speedway World Team Cup with the East Germany national speedway team after winning both the quarter final and semi final.

-In 1972, he defected from the East to the West, settling in Hanau in Hesse and later rode for MSC Rodenbach in the German Team Speedway Championship He would also represent the West German national team.
+In 1972, Hehlert defected from the East to the West, settling in Hanau in Hesse and later rode for MSC Rodenbach in the German Team Speedway Championship He would also represent the West German national team.